DataDog/documentation/content/en/observability_pipelines/production_deployment_overview/architecture_design_and_principles.md

 With local processing, Observability Pipelines Worker is deployed on each node as an agent.

-{{< img src="observability_pipelines/production_deployment_overview/agent.png" alt="There are two separate nodes, each containing services and the Observability Pipelines Worker, with data flowing from the Worker to the sinks" style="width:80%;" >}}
+{{< img src="observability_pipelines/production_deployment_overview/agent.png" alt="A diagram showing two separate nodes, each containing services, other agents, other node data, and an Observability Pipelines Worker, and the node and agent data is sent to the Worker, and then to the sinks" style="width:80%;" >}}

 Data is processed on the same node from which the data originated.
 This provides operational simplicity since the Observability Pipelines Worker has direct access to your data and scales along with your infrastructure.